rohitmultani/RealEstateSite/README.md

 4. Fetch API

 Features:
-1. House list rendered through ZOOMPA API.
+1. House list rendered through ZOOPLA API.
 2. User can filter based on number of bedrooms, bathrooms, price-range and house type,
 3. user can search house through street name also.